Vegetarian Spanish Tapas: An Impossible Quest?

 Love tapas?
 I do as well!
 When I decided to become vegetarian a few years ago, I thought I would have some difficulties to find vegetarian food, specially during my tours.
 To my surprise, I could go nearly everywhere and find some wonderful vegetarian food and tapas.
 And they are as good as the “regular” ones!
 Or even better 😉

 That’s great news if you are traveling with meat eaters: you don’t need to drag them to a vegetarian restaurant to find vegetarian tapas: they are available in most “regular” tapas bars.
 And you’ll see that some of them are even vegan tapas.
 Let me show you my favorite ones (and usually quite easy to find).
 Or I can take you on a custom vegetarian or vegan tapas tour!

 This is our favorite vegetarian Spanish food:

 Escalivada is a refreshing dish made of roasted veggies served cold and peeled.
 Most of the time it’s red pepper, eggplant, onion and sometimes you can add potatoes, tomatos or garlic.
 Once cooled, the veggies are dressed with generous olive oil and salt.
 It’s good as a side dish, or on a toast, in a salad… And as a tapa!

 These tiny green peppers from the village of Padrón, in Galicia, are one of the most popular vegetarian Spanish tapas.
 They come fried and sprinkled with course salt.
 Their particularity is that some of them are mild and some other are hot, and there is no way to tell before eating them.

-Fried Eggplant.
 As simple as slices of coated deep-friend eggplant.
 Their secret?
 The way they’re cut and fried!
 The thinner, the better!
 Then instead of mushy and oily they get crispy almost as chips.
 We love the ones at Bar Cañete, near la Rambla and around the corner from the Liceu Opera House: they come sprinkled with molasses.
 Yum!
 If you are vegan, ask before ordering to find out if dairy was used to prepare the coating (otherwise it should be 100% vegan).

 Our favorite are the artichoke chips by El Quim in La Boqueria Market: thin slices of artichoke fried as crisps.
 Wonderful!
 My husband waits the whole year for them to be in season and take me to the market for lunch to order a plate of them!
 Some artichoke recipes are vegan and some are not: ask before ordering!

 By the way, if you are staying in an apartment instead of a hotel room and want to cook, you’ll often find them in the frozen food section of any supermarket – or for a delicious gourmet experience, prepared to be thrown into the frying pan at the poultry store Avinova at the market of the Boqueria.
 ATTENTION: Only those served in vegan restaurants are likely to be purely vegan.

 AND BONUS!
 The top vegetarian tapas that you’ll find in pretty much every tapas place:

-Patatas bravas.
 Undoubtedly, this is the tapa par excellence that you can find in pretty much any tapas bar in Spain.
 Patatas bravas are fried potatoes topped with a red mildly spice sauce (hence the name “brave potatoes”) and a white aioli garlic sauce (although some bars will only serve it with one sauce instead of two).
 Every bar has their own way of cutting and frying the potatoes, and of course, their own brava sauce recipe, what makes that each time you’ll eat them they’ll be slightly different.